cwpearson/fused-gtest/README.md

 # gtest-fuser

-Google removed support for generating a single-file googletest between versions 1.11 and 1.12.
-This repository provides unofficial fused versions for releases after 1.11.

 > [!WARNING]
 > Unofficial single-source single-header for the googletest library.

-> [!WARNING]
-> You must comply with the [googletest LICENSE](https://github.com/google/googletest/blob/main/LICENSE) to use these files.
+Google [removed support](https://github.com/google/googletest/commit/47f819c3) for generating a single-file googletest with version 1.12.
+This repository provides unofficial fused versions for releases after 1.11.

 1. Download the version you want from [`_generated`](https://github.com/cwpearson/gtest-fuser/tree/master/_generated)
 2. Provide your own main function, something like this: